7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 	- Default: 5 non-user configurable update domains
 - `fault domains` -  is a group of nodes that represent a physical unit of failure
 	- Defines a group of virtual machines that share a common set of hardware that share a single point of failure
-	- 2 domains work togther to mitigate against hardware failures, network outages, power interruptions, or software updates.
+	- 2 domains work together to mitigate against hardware failures, network outages, power interruptions, or software updates.

-Avaliability Zones:
+Availability Zones:
 - Unique physical locations within a Azure Region
-	- One or more Datacentres
+	- One or more Data centres
 - Minimum of three Availability zones
-- Prevents against Datacentre failure
+- Prevents against Data centre failure
 - Prevents single point of failure with Zone redundancy

 ![](azureservicessupportingavailabilityzones.png)

-Scalability - goes Vertically (VM Size up or down) and Horizonally (Number of VMs)
+Scalability - goes Vertically (VM Size up or down) and Horizontally (Number of VMs)
 Considerations:
 - Limitations
 - Flexibility